ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 # Exporting to Third Party Toolchains

-If you'd like to develop on mbed OS with a third party tool, you can choose to export an mbed project to the following toolchains:
+If you'd like to develop on mbed OS with a third party tool, or migrate to one as your project develops past prototype, you can choose to export an mbed project to the following toolchains:

 * Keil uVision4
 * DS-5